Skip to main content

 Bank Rate at 3.75% is frozen.
 The March 19 unanimous hold — Sarah Breeden, Swati Dhingra, Dave Ramsden, and Alan Taylor all abandoning their rate-cut votes — was the clearest signal since 2021 that the MPC sees a fundamentally different risk landscape.

 The BoE's own projections put CPI between 3.0% and 3.5% through mid-2026.
 Core inflation at 3.1% has barely moved.
 Services inflation — the MPC's preferred domestic pressure gauge — remains stubbornly elevated.
-Oil sustaining above $100 feeds into UK energy bills with a lag of one to two quarters through Ofgem's price cap mechanism.
+Oil backing off toward $95 helps at the margin, but pipeline pass-through from Q1's $111 spike hasn't finished working through Ofgem's quarterly cap.
+BoE officials have signalled no urgency to hike ahead of the April 30 MPC meeting.
+That's consistent with a Committee that expects to sit at 3.75% through the summer.

 The structural trap is stark.
 (For more on how the Iran shock specifically killed rate-cut expectations, see Gilts: Iran Shock Kills the Rate-Cut Dream.)
 The UK economy needs lower rates — 1.6 million homeowners face remortgaging in 2026 at rates far above their existing deals, and every 25bp on the 5-year gilt adds roughly £50/month to a £250,000 mortgage.
-But cutting into an inflationary energy shock would risk de-anchoring expectations.
+But cutting into a lingering inflationary energy shock would risk de-anchoring expectations just as the April 14 PPI surprise (+0.5% vs +1.1% expected) offers the first glimmer of relief.

 Contrast with the Fed.
-The US funds rate at 3.64% sits below the BoE's 3.75% — a reversal of the typical hierarchy.
+The US funds rate at 3.64% sits below the BoE's 3.75% — a reversal of the typical hierarchy, driven by seven Fed cuts since mid-2025.
 America's near energy self-sufficiency through shale gives the Fed room to look through temporary price spikes.
 The BoE imports 40% of its gas.
 Every penny of the price increase transmits directly to household bills.

 Fiscal Headroom Has Evaporated